 A panther is a large, predatory cat that is found in Africa, Asia, and the Americas.

 They typically have black fur, with some areas of brown or tan.

 Panthers are solitary animals, meaning they prefer to live and hunt alone.

 They typically prey on medium-sized animals, such as deer and wild boars.

 Bobcat vs Panther: What Are The Key Differences?

 One of the most obvious distinctions between bobcats and panthers is their coloring.

-Bobcats are typically reddish-brown in color, while panthers are black or dark brown.
+Bobcats are typically reddish-brown or gray in color, while panthers are black or dark brown.